Coolgorilla

-Coolgorilla was one of the earliest software developers that created 3rd party native applications for Apple iPod devices.
+Coolgorilla was one of the earliest software developers that created third-party native applications for Apple iPod devices.
 Coolgorilla was an early adopter of using a sponsorship business model to enable mobile applications to be given away freely.

 Coolgorilla developed a series of Talking Phrasebooks for iPods in 2006.
 They partnered with online travel company lastminute.com who sponsored the applications enabling them to be made available to download completely free of charge.
 As mobile devices became more sophisticated, Coolgorilla developed the Talking Phrasebooks for Sony Ericsson and Nokia Mobile Devices which at the time were considerably noteworthy since the applications used real voice audio translations.

 With Apple's introduction of the iPhone in 2007, Coolgorilla developed a Web App before having four of the iPhone Talking Phrasebooks available to download from Apple's App Store on the day it opened in 2008.

 Almanac in Chronological Order

-On 23 December 2005, CoolGorilla, a new start-up, launched a trivia game for the iPod.
-It was titled "Rock and Pop Quiz".
-It was a quiz game that tested users' knowledge on bands such as U2, Metallica, Beyonce, and the Beatles.
+On 23 December 2005, CoolGorilla, a new start-up, launched a trivia game for the iPod; it was titled Rock and Pop Quiz.
+It was a quiz game that tested users' knowledge on artists such as U2, Metallica, Beyoncé, and the Beatles.
 The quiz contained twenty megabytes of audible trivia questions.
-The free game was compatible with 3rd, 4th and 5th generation iPods, iPod mini and nano.
+The free game was compatible with 3rd-, 4th- and 5th-generation iPods, iPod Mini, and iPod Nano.

-In March 2006, Coolgorilla released "Movie Quiz for iPods" with a price of $5.
-It was an audio game narrated by New York's DJ Thomas, a radio and television host, voice over artist and event Master of Ceremonies.
-There were questions on Star Wars, Spiderman, The Godfather, Pulp Fiction, The Matrix, James Bond, and others.
+In March 2006, Coolgorilla released Movie Quiz for iPods with a price of $5.
+It was an audio game narrated by New York's DJ Thomas, a radio and television host, voice-over artist and event master of ceremonies.
+There were questions on Star Wars, Spider-Man, The Godfather, Pulp Fiction, The Matrix, James Bond, and others.
 The user could keep track of their score.
 The game included a secret code for players who answered all questions correctly which enabled users to enter their name on the Coolgorilla Hall of Fame.

 In May 2006, Coolgorilla launched a World Cup Encyclopedia which was released prior to the 2006 FIFA World Cup.
 It had information on the World Cup schedule, details of every player from every team, every score from every world cup game ever played, stadium details, and manager profiles.
 It was a free download.

 In June 2006, Coolgorilla released a series of iPod Phrasebooks in German, Greek, French and Spanish.
 They were sponsored by lastminute.com and were free.
 The phrasebooks included common words and phrases for tourists with 750 sound files.
 They were accessed through the iPod's Notes feature.